rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       :status: draft

       The following is a macro refers to Vec using a global path.
-Even if there is a different struct called `Vec` defined in the scope of the macro usage, this macro will unambigiously use the `Vec` from the Standard Library.
+Even if there is a different struct called `Vec` defined in the scope of the macro usage, this macro will unambiguously use the `Vec` from the Standard Library.

       .. code-block:: rust